 Academy Support

-Our commitment to safeguarding encompasses ways how we ensure our students feel secure, confident and independent.
+Our approach to safeguarding ensures that pupils consistently feel safe, are confident in seeking support, and develop the independence they need to thrive.
 The Academy has a duty of care and the right to take reasonable action to ensure the welfare and safety of its students.
 If a member of staff has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the Academy will follow child protection procedures and inform Children’s Services of its concern.
 Wherever possible we will discuss concerns with families and work with them to support the child.

 Who is looking after you?